Introduction

 And the Apostle Peter wraps it all up in his first epistle, saying:

 Several well-respected theologians have incorrectly opined the word “healed” here in the Greek means “spiritually healed, made whole” and indeed the word used (iaomai) can mean precisely that.
-But iaomai also means “to cure or heal physically” and out of the 28 instances of this word’s use in the NT, 26 of them are translated healed.
+But iaomai also means “to cure or heal physically” and out of the 28 instances of this word’s use in the New Testament, 26 of them are translated healed.

 However, prior to conversion, our spirits weren’t merely sick, they weren’t even mostly dead, they were completely lifeless, totally expired, bereft of animation, metabolically challenged, their buckets were well and truly kicked, they were pushing up daisies, they had shuffled off this mortal coil, run down the curtain and joined the choir invisible, dead, DEAD, DEAD!!